-Instill a strong sense of self-worth in your child.
+- \\ Instill a strong sense of self-worth in your child.
 Give your child constant nurturing, guidance and encouragement to build the self-confidence and self-esteem she needs to succeed in school.
-Do this by acknowledging your child's accomplishments and affirming her talents.

-Talk with your child and really listen to what he/she says.
+Do this by acknowledging your child's accomplishments and affirming her talents. - \\ Talk with your child and really listen to what he/she says.
 Have a daily conversation about events in school.
 Encourage him to explain new ideas he has learned or other projects he is working on.
-You can further his interest and enthusiasm by discussing how his new knowledge and skills relate to something he already knows.

-Find lessons in your daily activities.
+You can further his interest and enthusiasm by discussing how his new knowledge and skills relate to something he already knows. - \\ Find lessons in your daily activities.
 Your home and daily routine can provide a wealth of opportunities for conversation and learning.
-Sorting books on a shelf and cooking together can develop matching and math concepts, shopping can boost writing and language skills, and discussing television programs you watch together can encourage critical thinking.

-Set a good example.
+Sorting books on a shelf and cooking together can develop matching and math concepts, shopping can boost writing and language skills, and discussing television programs you watch together can encourage critical thinking. - \\ Set a good example.
 Show your child that you value education and that learning is important in your life too.
 Let reading be an integral part of your family's leisure time.
 Include your child in home, community or church projects that relate to what he is learning in school.
 Let him see you take a project, such as planning a block party, from start to finish.
-This will teach him that he can complete a challenging job if he sticks to it.

-Get to know your child's teachers, counselors and principal.
+This will teach him that he can complete a challenging job if he sticks to it. - \\ Get to know your child's teachers, counselors and principal.
 Let them know that you are paying close attention to your child's school progress.
 Ask-for specific suggestions on what you can do at home with your child to increase learning.
-Keep your child's teacher abreast of what is going on at home-particularly if there has been a major upset in the child's life such as a death, divorce, move or new sibling.
+Keep your child's teacher abreast of what is going on at homeparticularly if there has been a major upset in the child's life such as a death, divorce, move or new sibling.
 This information will help the teacher understand the child better.

-Request that your child be put in classes of particular interest.
-Find out which teachers she especially likes and encourage a relationship of learning between them.

-Take an active interest in your child's homework.
+- \\ Request that your child be put in classes of particular interest.
+Find out which teachers she especially likes and encourage a relationship of learning between them. - \\ Take an active interest in your child's homework.
 Insist that the television and radio not interfere with her learning.
 Know what assignments have been given and when they are due.
-If she continually insists she does not have homework or tests, be sure to check with her teachers or other parents of children in the class.

-Support special school events.
-Attending all Open House gatherings, school plays, athletic events, and concerts not only boost the morale of your child but it also encourages the students and shows the staff a support for the school.
+If she continually insists she does not have homework or tests, be sure to check with her teachers or other parents of children in the class. - \\ Support special school events.
+Attending all Open House gatherings, school plays, athletic events, and concerts not only boost the morale of your child but it also encourages the students and shows the staff a support for the school. - \\ Volunteer.

-Volunteer.
 Your child's school needs you.
 If you have the time, be a class parent, supervise on field trips, make phone calls for the school, or go to a career day.
 Help other parents to prepare class parties, special classroom projects or be active in the parent organization.

-WRITE A 1-2 PAGE SUMMARY OF YOUR THOUGHTS ON THIS PAGE, ADD ADDITIONAL IDEAS, AND/OR STRATEGIES ON HOW TO USE THIS WITH PARENTS.
-SEND TO INSTRUCTOR
+Write a 2 page summary sharing your thoughts, adding additional ideas, and/or strategies to use with parents.